-Suddenly, the door slams open, Elier and Ren come staggering in, leaning against each other.
+Suddenly, the door slams open.
+Elier and Ren come staggering in, leaning heavily against each other.
 Ren lowers Elier onto the floor, then collapses beside him.
 Erany and Gyrax run out into the hall, weapons ready, but Ren calls them back.

 “We’re safe,” he says.
-“We chased them into the lower catacombs.
-Collapsed the walls with a majeric wave.”
+“We chased them into the lower catacombs—had to collapsd the walls with a majeric wave.”

-I’m about to ask what that is, when my common sense catches up with my brain—he’s obviously talking about an offensive spell.
+I almost ask what that is, then common sense catches up with my brain—he’s obviously talking about an offensive spell.

 “We have to finish them,” Nyanti insists.
-“Or it’s only a matter of time before they return.
+“It’s only a matter of time before they return.
 It will be much, much worse if we let them go.”

 “Agreed.”
 Gyrax nods.
 “Nyanti.
 You, I and Erany will search the castle and—”

 “What about me?”
 Ren asks heatedly.
-“I’m able to cast.
+“I’m no stranger to orphic combat.
 If you leave me behind, you’ll—”